 Law, Regulation, Professional Standard, or Regulatory Organization Acronym Description Accounting Principles Generally Accepted in the United States of America GAAP GAAP is the standardized accounting rule set for federal government entities and publicly traded or private companies domiciled in the United States or other international jurisdictions in which GAAP is required.
 GAAP enables company stakeholders to compare accounting statements for different companies and industries using a standard methodology.
 Because of various accounting and financial reporting standards, the federal government tailors GAAP to meet its unique characteristics and circumstances.
 Internal Revenue Service IRS The IRS is the revenue service of the U.S. government.
 The IRS is a bureau within the U.S. Treasury and is under the immediate direction of the Commissioner of Internal Revenue.
 The IRS is responsible for collecting taxes and the administration of the Internal Revenue Code.
 Securities and Exchange Commission Act SEC The Securities Exchange Act of 1934 established the SEC to govern the securities industry.
 By regulation of the SEC, public companies must have their financial statements prepared in accordance with GAAP or IFRS, as issued by the International Accounting Standards Board (IASB), and audited each year by an independent registered public accounting firm.
 During an audit, the independent auditor examines, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 The auditor provides a written opinion on whether the company's financial statements are, in all material respects, fairly presented in accordance with GAAP or IFRS, whichever is applicable.
+The SEC is required by law to implement payment reporting rules comparable to the EITI Standard with respect to extractive issuers.
+The SEC's two previous attempts to implement this law have been vacated in court and in Congress due to opposition from certain oil industry members.

-Transparency Initiati Law, Regulation, Professional Standard, or Regulatory Organization Acronym Description Sarbanes-Oxley Act of 2002 SOX SOX requires all financial reports for large public companies (i.e., those with market capitalizations of \$75 million and referred to as "accelerated" filers and those subject to SEC reporting requirements) to include certification of internal control over financial reporting (ICFR) by company management and an ICFR opinion by an independent auditor as of the specified balance sheet date.
+Transparency Initia Law, Regulation, Professional Standard, or Regulatory Organization Sarbanes-Oxley Acronym Description SOX requires all financial reports for large public companies Act of 2002 (i.e., those with market capitalizations of \$75 million and referred to as "accelerated" filers and those subject to SEC reporting requirements) to include certification of internal control over financial reporting (ICFR) by company management and an ICFR opinion by an independent auditor as of the specified balance sheet date.
 Congress passed SOX in 2002, in part, to further protect investors from fraudulent accounting activities by public companies.
 Public Company Accounting Oversight Board PCAOB PCAOB exists to confirm that registered public accounting firms are auditing the financial statements and ICFR of public companies in accordance with auditing standards established and adopted by the PCAOB.
 The PCAOB is a nonprofit corporation established by Congress to oversee the audits of public companies in order to protect the interests of investors and further the public interest in the preparation of informative, accurate, and independent audit reports.
 American Institute of Certified Public Accountants AICPA AICPA requires independent auditors to comply with the audit standards issued by the AICPA for the audits of all companies that are not subject to SEC jurisdiction.
 The AICPA has released mandatory audit and attestation standards for conducting, planning, and reporting on audit and attestation engagements of private companies.
 Financial Accounting Standards Board FASB The FASB is a private, nonprofit organization whose primary purpose is establishing and improving GAAP within the United States.
 The SEC designated the FASB as the organization responsible for setting accounting standards for public companies in the United States.
 The FASB created the Private Company Council (PCC), which works jointly with the FASB to mutually agree on a set of criteria to decide whether and when alternatives within GAAP are warranted for private companies.